B1.1 Read and represent whole numbers up to and including 50, and describe various ways they are used in everyday life.

 Dot Cards:

-Anchor Points 5 and 10 (Friendly Numbers)
+Relationships to the Anchor of 5 and 10 (Friendly Numbers)

 Students gain a better grasp of the meaning of quantity by thinking of some numbers in terms of an anchor such as the number 5 or the number 10; for example, 2 is 3 less than 5 in a five frame.
 Recalling groupings that result in 10, such as 6 + 4 or 7 + 3, or recognizing that some numbers may represent a grouping of 10 and another number, such as 12, which is the result of 10 + 2, is helpful in deepening number sense.